 - A supervisor from the scientific staff, involved in the respective field of study, will be assigned to you.
 He or she will advise and guide you on your selected topic.

-- Write the thesis proposal and submit it for approval.
+- Write the thesis proposal and submit it for approval to your supervisor.

 - There are four dates available per year to defend the MSc thesis (usually during October, December, March, and June).
-You can consult the specific dates on MSc PE Calendar or ask Ms. Patrizia Haberl, Mrs Bettina Matzer or Mrs Irene Jauck.
+You can consult the specific dates on MSc PE Calendar or ask Ms. Elisabeth Koch, Ms. Bettina Matzer or Ms. Marlies Helbl.

-- The standard time frame for the Master’s thesis is at least five months.
+- The standard time frame for the Master’s thesis is at least six months.
 Usually, a 60-80 pages long thesis - without appendices and supplemental material- is expected.

-- The thesis defense will take place at least 1 week before the Master’s examination date at the respective Chair.
+- The thesis presentation will take place at least 1 week before the Master’s examination date at the respective Chair.

-- The Master’s examination will be structured as follows:
+The Master’s examination will take place one week after your Master's Thesis Presentation and will be structured as follows:

 - Short presentation (max.
 3 slides) of your MSc thesis.
 You can introduce yourself for 5 minutes.